top of page

 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.

-As a congregation, and as individuals, we have in 2012 made a commitment to choose Fairtrade products in preference to other less sustainable options.
+Fairtrade products in preference to other less sustainable options.
 We hold an annual Fairtrade Sunday Service, where we consider the social and spiritual benefits of supporting this principle more widely.

 We were delighted to be awarded 'Fairtrade Church' status in November 2012.